 The damages to both people and facilities are always serious after an explosion.
-Therefore, the requirements for the safety of plants that work with explosive substances are stricter compared to 'ordinary' machine plants.
+Therefore, the overall explosion safety of facilities must be checked at workplaces with areas where explosive atmospheres may occur.

-By using correct Ex-marked equipment and maintaining it on an ongoing basis, you also minimize the risk of explosions.
-This increases the safety of users, and you avoid costly downtime and consequent production loss.
+By using the correct Ex-marked equipment and simultaneously ensuring that it is checked and maintained regularly, the risk of explosions is minimized.
+This enhances the safety for both users and facilities, avoiding costly downtime and subsequent production losses.

-In the (Danish) video below you can hear about the ATEX inspection of the Amager plant.
+In the video below, you can learn about ATEX inspection at Amagerværket.

 Danish Technological Institute can help carry out the inspections